pytorch/android-demo-app/Detectron2Go/README.md

 Some example images and the detection results are at the end.

-## Use Prebuilt TorchVision ops Library
+## Use Prebuilt torchvision ops Library

 The [Making Native Android Application that Uses PyTorch Prebuilt Libraries](https://pytorch.org/tutorials/recipes/android_native_app_with_custom_op.html) tutorial shows how to use the native OpenCV-based C++ code in an Android app.
 If you have tried the PyTorch Android YOLOv5-based [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection), you may have noticed the [Java implementation](https://github.com/pytorch/android-demo-app/blob/master/ObjectDetection/app/src/main/java/org/pytorch/demo/objectdetection/PrePostProcessor.java#L45) of nonMaxSuppression and intersection-over-union to post-process the model inference result.

 Facebook AI's [Detectron2](https://github.com/facebookresearch/detectron2) is one of the most widely adopted open source projects and implements state-of-the-art object detection, semantic segmentation, panoptic segmentation, and human pose prediction.
-The latest prebuilt [torchvision ops](https://pytorch.org/docs/stable/torchvision/ops.html) [library](https://oss.sonatype.org/#nexus-search;quick~torchvision_ops) provides the support for Detectron2 needed to run on mobile.
-The guide shows how to convert the YOLOv5 demo app to a Detectron2 app that uses the prebuilt torchvision ops library.
+The latest 0.9.0 prebuilt [torchvision ops](https://pytorch.org/docs/stable/torchvision/ops.html) [library](https://oss.sonatype.org/#nexus-search;quick~torchvision_ops) provides the support for Detectron2 needed to run on mobile.
+The guide shows how to convert the YOLOv5 demo app to a D2Go app that uses the prebuilt torchvision ops library.

-1. Create a folder called `Detectron2Go`, clone the [ObjectDetection repo](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) inside `Detectron2Go`, and copy the `ops` and `gradle_scripts` folders to the same level as `ObjectDetection`.
-Notice the `ops/CMakeLists.txt` file refers to the torchvision ops implementation at `../../torchvision/csrc/ops/`, so to build the torchvision ops library, you need to clone the torchvision repo and create a link to the source as shown in Quick Start.
+1. Create a folder called `Detectron2Go`, clone the [ObjectDetection repo](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) inside `Detectron2Go`.

+Note that if you decide to build the torchvision-ops library locally instead of using the pre-built library as enabled by adding `implementation 'org.pytorch:torchvision_ops:...` shown in step 4 below, then copy the `ops` and `gradle_scripts` folders to the same level as `ObjectDetection`.
+The `ops/CMakeLists.txt` file refers to the torchvision ops implementation at `../../torchvision/csrc/ops/`, so to build the torchvision ops library, you need to clone the torchvision repo and create a link to the source as shown in Quick Start.

 2. Make the content of `settings.gradle` at the top level as follows:
 ```
+// Uncomment if building the torchvision-ops library locally
-include ':ops', ':ObjectDetection'
+// include ':ops', ':ObjectDetection'

-project(':ops').projectDir = file('ops')
+// project(':ops').projectDir = file('ops')

 project(':ObjectDetection').projectDir = file('ObjectDetection/app')
 ```